-Approved Glutaraldehyde solution (such as Cidex [2%]) Use in accordance to Manufacturer instructions for use.
+■ Glutaraldehyde solution (Cidex [2%]) for two hours; Then, rinse with sterile, distilled water.

-- To reassemble the exhalation value: - 1.
-Place the exhalation valve diaphragm inside the exhalation valve base with its holding tip facing forward. - 2.
+→ To reassemble the exhalation valve:

+- 1. Place the exhalation valve diaphragm inside the exhalation valve base with its holding tip facing forward. - 2.
 Place the exhalation valve to its base.
 Rotate the exhalation valve clockwise to secure it into place.
 Verify the secure snap mechanism in place.